mozilla/anodejsholidayseason/nodejs-application-deployment-on-your-terms.md

     $ git push MyFirstAWSBOX HEAD:master

 And now your Node.JS application is hosted and running on an EC2 instance.
-At this point, you've spend about twenty minutes with awsbox.
+At this point, you've spent about twenty minutes with awsbox.
 You've made minimal changes to your application.
 You've deployed a new server and gotten your application up and running in EC2.
-Finally, you've got an easy way to push changes that fits within your existing workflow (you just git push to a remote).
+Finally, you've got an easy way to push changes that fits within your existing workflow (you just `git push` to a remote).

 Now that you have a feel for how you use awsbox and the basic features it provides, let's take a step back and look at what it actually is and how it works.